jeremie-gauthier/dnd/event-catalog/domains/Game Module/events/EntityAttacked/index.md

 ---
-name: EntityTookDamage
+name: EntityAttacked
 version: 0.0.1
 summary: |
-  Represents when an entity take damage.
+  Represents when a playable entity has attacked.
 producers:
   - Combat Service
 consumers: